 Smoke, vaporizers, marijuana, etc.

-Strong scents, such as cologne or perfume.
+Strong scents, such as cologne, perfume, spray deodorants, or essential oils.

 Pets (Service animals are not considered pets.)